muke1908/chat-e2ee/README.md

 ---

-This app will allow two mutually agreed users to have a conversation in _end-to-end_ encrypted environment.
+This app will allow two mutually agreed users to have a chat in _end-to-end_ encrypted environment.
 The app itself doesn't track you or ask any infromation from you.
 Data is owned by **only you** and **only while chatting**.
 Your private key is generated on your device and never leaves your device.
 This is not a replacement of your usual chat application.

 ---